 Social media has become a key part of our modern lifestyle.
 Some people cannot go a day without posting something on their Instagram, Twitter, or Facebook.
 And while you are probably aware of the fact that social media users are more prone to depression and low self-esteem, you have one more reason to quit social media (at least temporarily) if you are in the middle of a court battle, especially involving wrongful termination.

 “Wait, what?
-What does my Instagram account has to do with my wrongful termination lawsuit?” you are probably thinking right now.
+What does my Instagram account have to do with my wrongful termination lawsuit?” you are probably thinking right now.
 But let’s hear our California wrongful termination attorneys out.

 After you file a wrongful termination lawsuit, it is not uncommon for your former employer or his/her lawyer to look you up on such social media platforms as Instagram, Twitter, Facebook, and even LinkedIn.